 Reno Tahoe is home to some of the most beautiful and invigorating views in the world, so don’t let the cold weather keep you indoors.
 For those of you who enjoy exploring the alpine on foot, snowshoeing in Tahoe has evolved into a winter activity anyone can enjoy!
 You can follow an established trail, or opt to forge your own trail through the fresh snow.

 In addition, many Lake Tahoe area ski resorts and local outdoor retailers have snowshoe rentals, repairs and guided snowshoe tours.
-For those who are new to snowshoeing or are looking for a new adventure, check out Snowshoeing Reno, Northstar California, Squaw Valley Resort, and Tahoe Adventure Company.
+For those who are new to snowshoeing or are looking for a new adventure, check out Snowshoeing Reno, Northstar California, Palisades Tahoe, Tahoe Snowshoe Tours, Snowshoe Tahoe or Tahoe Adventure Company.

 Winter hiking in the Lake Tahoe and Reno areas is a great way to experience outstanding snowy views of the Sierras.
-The beauty of the winter months in Reno Tahoe area is that while we often have thick blankets of snow in the mountains, the valley and foothills typically see far less snowfall.
+The beauty of the winter months in the Reno Tahoe area is that while we often have thick blankets of snow in the mountains, the valley and foothills typically see far less snowfall.
 This contrast means that many times winter hikes do not require snowshoes.
-Although, marked trails are difficult to find or may be covered, so look to our guide of hiking trails for maps and more information.
+Although, marked trails are sometimes difficult to find or may be covered in snow, so look to our guide of hiking trails for maps and more information.

-In addition to snowshoeing, there are many other snow activities in the Reno Tahoe area.
+There are many other snow activities in the Reno Tahoe area.
 Check out more Lake Tahoe winter activities and get started on planning your winter adventure.

 Don’t forget your camera to capture all of those #RenoTahoe moments!